MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-0-before-you-begin.md

 |Syntax example | [az storage account create](/cli/azure/storage/account#az-storage-account-create) | [New-AzStorageAccount](/powershell/module/az.storage/new-azstorageaccount) |
 |Learn more | [What is Azure CLI?](./what-is-azure-cli.md) | [What is Azure PowerShell?](/powershell/azure/what-is-azure-powershell)

-## What are the Azure CLI command components?
+## What are Azure CLI command components?

 All Azure CLI reference commands are one of two reference types: